Constructing a logo on a grid

 - Why might a designer trust their eye over the measurement?

 Point students to the logo construction overlay page and the golden ratio plan to explore proportion in marks.
+For moving the logo onto a physical sign, see the logo-to-sign transfer plan.
+For transferring a pattern onto timber, see the wood-burning transfer plan.

 Assessment rubric